cicarulez/discord-overlay/README.md

 - If the overlay shows no users, verify the bot is in the server and has the necessary permissions and intents.
 - Ensure the guildId and voiceChannelId are correct and the bot can access that channel.
 - Check the console output where you started npm start for errors.
+ - If the overlay is not visible over your game on Windows, switch the game to Windowed or Borderless Fullscreen.
+Exclusive Fullscreen prevents Electron windows from appearing on top.

 Roadmap
 - Toggleable always-on-top behavior